raizudesuyo/raizuuu-s-random-writings/src/posts/why-is-this-website-is-made-using-gatsby.md

 ---
-title: Why is this blog made using gatsby? written date: 2021-04-23 last modified date: 2021-04-23
+title: Why is this blog made using gatsby?
+subtitle: No reason at all!
+written date: 2021-04-23
+last modified date: 2021-04-23
 published: true
 todos: rewrite, too many becauses
-tags: [Web Development, Essay, Personal Opinion]
+tags: [Web Development, Opinion]
 ---
 # Why is this blog made using Gatsby?